cocos/cocos-docs/en/asset-manager/pipeline-task.md

 }]);
 ```

-Building the pipeline requires only a series of methods, each accepting a task parameter and a completion callback parameter.
-You can access everything about the task in the method, just call the completion callback on completion.
+Building the pipeline requires a series of methods, each of which requires passing in a task parameter and a completion callback parameter.
+You can access everything about the task in the method and just call the completion callback on completion.

+## Task

-A request flowing in the pipeline is called a task, see `cc.AssetManager.Task` type for details, a task will include all its information including inputs, outputs, completion callbacks, [Optional Parameters](options.md), etc. As the task flows through the pipeline, each stage of the pipeline can take out the input of the task, make certain processing and save it back to the output.
+**Task** is a request flowing in the pipeline, a task contains inputs, outputs, completion callbacks, [optional parameters](options.md) and so on.
+As the task flows through the pipeline, each stage of the pipeline takes out the input of the task, makes some processing and saves it back to the output.
 For example:

 ```js
 cc.assetManager.pipeline.insert(function (task, done) {